 D) Loperamide (Imodium)

 Traveler's diarrhea is a digestive tract disorder that commonly causes loose stools and abdominal cramps.
-It's caused by eating contaminated food or drinking contaminated water that has bacteria, viruses or parasites.
+It is caused by eating contaminated food or drinking contaminated water that has bacteria, viruses, or parasites.
 Most traveler’s diarrhea is from bacteria.
-Food and water can be infected by: Not washing hands after using the bathroom; Storing food unsafely: Handling and preparing food unsafely; Not cleaning surfaces and utensils safely.
+Infection can be caused by not washing hands after using the bathroom, storing food unsafely, handling and preparing food unsafely or not cleaning surfaces and utensils safely, among other causes.

 Traveler's diarrhea usually isn't serious in most people and can self-resolve.
 Exercising caution when it comes to selecting food and drink while traveling can help to reduce the risk of developing traveler’s diarrhea.
 However, it is recommended to take physician-approved medications when traveling to high-risk areas, to use in case diarrhea persists or gets severe.